Ekedahl-Oort strata for good reductions of Shimura varieties of Hodge type: -zips and -zips

-\end{definition} \begin{remark} Let $S$ be a locally Noetherian $\mathbb{F}_p$-scheme, and $X$ be an abelian scheme over $S$, $\mathrm{H}^i_{\dr}(X/S)$ has a natural $F$-zip structure.
-More generally, let $Y$ be a proper smooth scheme over $S$, then there are two spectral sequences constructed using filtrations in \cite{deRhamw} 1.1.
-These two spectral sequences are the Hodge spectral sequence and the conjugate spectral sequence (see \cite{deRhamw} 1.11).
-If $Y/S$ satisfies
+\end{definition} \begin{remark} Let $S$ be a locally Noetherian $\mathbb{F}_p$-scheme, and $X$ be an abelian scheme or a K3 surface over $S$, then $\mathrm{H}^i_{\dr}(X/S)$ has a natural $F$-zip structure.
+See \cite{deRhamw} 1.6, 1.7 and 1.11 for more details and examples. \end{remark} \begin{example} (\cite{zipaddi} Example 6.6) The Tate $F$-zips of weight $d$ is where